NBA Trade Rumors: Bulls Might Send Nikola Mirotic To Pistons For Package Including Stanley Johnson

 Mirotic suffered the injury after getting punched in the face by teammate Bobby Portis during one of the Bulls’ practice sessions last offseason.
 The two have since played together on the court and had some new-found chemistry between them, but are still not talking to each other off the floor, according to multiple reports.

-Despite the on-court progress, Mirotic reportedly “still wants out” of Chicago and have advised the Bulls “where he’d like to play through his representatives,” the Chicago Sun-Times reported.
+Despite the on-court progress, Mirotic reportedly “still wants out” of Chicago and has advised the Bulls “where he’d like to play through his representatives,” the Chicago Sun-Times reported.
 The 6-foot-10 stretch four has a no-trade clause in his contract, but it can be canceled if the club chooses to activate its team option this summer.

 Mirotic has been linked to several other clubs including the New York Knicks, Portland Trail Blazers, Utah Jazz, and Cleveland Cavaliers, but a trade to the Pistons appears to be building up in recent rumors.